Frequently Asked Questions

 Additionally, ranked choice voting will eliminate the need for runoffs in non-partisan elections — saving time and money on taxpayer-funded elections.

-The measure also provides local election officials with a robust framework of resources for implementation, including standardized ranked choice voting software for local jurisdictions.
+Measure 117 also provides local election officials with a robust framework of resources for implementation, including standardized ranked choice voting software for local jurisdictions.
 This will help ensure that ranked choice voting implementation is secure, fair, and consistent across the state.

 • Yes.
 Ranked choice voting was approved by Oregon voters statewide—over 100 years ago.
 By a vote of the people, ranked choice voting has been allowed under the Oregon Constitution since 1908—when it was known as preference voting—and was established as Article II, §16.
 This means that Oregon jurisdictions can adopt ranked choice voting for their local elections.